momo-wallet/mobile-sdk/README.md

 # mobile-sdk
-If your business have an mobile app.
-You can use this SDK to integration with MoMo
+If your business have a mobile app.
+You can use this SDK to integrate MoMo app into your app.